Mount Thullier

-Mount Thuillier is a mountain on Great Nicobar Island, located in the Indian Ocean and bordering on the Andaman Sea.
+Mount Thullier, also known as Mount Thuillier, is a mountain on Great Nicobar Island, located in the Indian Ocean and bordering on the Andaman Sea.
 At 642 m above sea level, it is the highest point on the island and in the Nicobar Islands.

+Etymology

+Mount Thullier is likely named after British colonial officer Henry Edward Landor Thuillier who was Survey General of India from 1861 to 1878.

+Geology

 The mountain is composed of parallel ridges of folded turbidite sandstone.
+The hill is thought to have arisen due to tectonic activity in the region.